Christa Schamberger-Young

 Artists' Contracts :

-We do not yet have a SAG type standard contract, partly as a result of working with many different countries.
+While some progress has been made recently, we do not yet have a SAG type standard contract, partly as a result of working with many different countries.
 The Facilitating Company could present you with a contract that is not acceptable to some Agents.

 PLEASE arrive at a working draft contract as early as possible.
 I will send the relevant documents through to the Agents concerned and get feedback from them.
 Don't leave this to the last minute!
 It is never advisable to allow an actor onto your set without a signed contract in your hands.